tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Security baseline on Azure.md

     Microsoft Antimalware is built-in to Cloud Services and can be enabled for Virtual Machines to help identify and remove viruses, spyware and other malicious software and provide real-time protection.
 Customers can also run antimalware solutions from partners on their Virtual Machines.

     Microsoft has decades of operating system security experience running its applications and services and latest developments allow the Microsoft Security Graph to analyze events to determine if and when an attack is occurring.

+    Azure Firewall can provide DDoS and Threat Intelligence services to ensure bad actors are not being allowed access to the web applications.

+    If the customer has a healthy security budget, they could migrate their web applications to Application Service Environments (ASE) with Web Application Gateway (WAG) to implment an even more segregated and secured environment.

 7. Does Azure allow enough granular RBAC controls to meet our least privileged needs?